leoebfolsom/docs.getdbt.com/website/docs/docs/cloud/billing.md

 `($100 x number of developer seats) + ((models built - 20,000) x $0.01)`

 If you cancel your plan, the plan will remain active through the end of the current billing period and may continue to accrue usage.
-Please review the Managing usage section [#managing-usage] below to avoid further usage accruing.
+Please review the [Managing usage](#managing-usage) section below to avoid further usage accruing.
 If your account has exceeded the 20,000 included successful models built during the month of cancellation, a usage invoice will be sent the following month.

 :::note Legacy pricing plans